lzt68/2021-DSA5101-Machine-Learning-Project/README.md

 ## Folder and File
 bank-full.csv : Data of marketing campaign of a Portuguese banking institution

-AddYearTimestamp.py : Add year and timestamp based on the sequential order of bank-full.csv, and then export to bank-full-add_timestamp.csv

 bank-full-add_timestamp.csv : Data with new columns: "timestamp", "year"

 Machine Learning Project.pdf : Descripition of the data and the requirement of this project

 bank_name.txt : Description for the features of data, the reference and some details regarding to where the data from are also included.

+"Data Exploration and Preprocssing":

++ Data Exploration.ipynb: The notebook that is used to carry on data exploration
++ Data_Exploration_sweetviz.html: Output result of the module sweetviz
++ bank-full-add_timestamp.csv : Data with new columns: "timestamp", "year"
++ Preprocessing_Add_Year_Timestamp.py : Add year and timestamp based on the sequential order of bank-full.csv, and then export to bank-full-add_timestamp.csv

 "LI ZITIAN-Random Forest-Decision Tree":